zengjilie/portfolio/content/about.md

 **National Taiwawn University of Science and Technology**

-Bechalor of Design in Industrial Deisgn
+Bachelor of Design in Industrial Design

 2016 - 2022